FlamboyantOm/nagaronline/README.md

 #### PhoneGap CLI

-The hello-world template is the default when you create a new application using the [phonegap-cli][phonegap-cli-url].
+The Nagar Online is the default.
+App

     phonegap create my-app